 Recently, the council tax freeze has ended, resulting in a 3% rise as well as an increase between 7.5% to 22.5% in certain bands.
 It is important to notify the local council of your move—if you are moving into or within Edinburgh, you will need to register for council tax while if you are moving out of the city, you will no longer be responsible for the specific tax for the area.

-To make your transition to your new home as quick as possible, find out when your rubbish is collected and where to place your bags or bins.
-On the city council website, you are able to find the collection schedule that corresponds to your street, request bins or recycling boxes, or find more rubbish and recycling information.
+To make your transition to your new home as quickly as possible, find out when your rubbish is collected and where to place your bags or bins.
+On the city council website, you are able to find the collection schedule that corresponds to your street, requests bins or recycling boxes, or finds more rubbish and recycling information.

 When sorting out your move, you may find that you have pieces of furniture or appliances that you no longer need.
 Take them to the local Community Recycling Centre once you have separated the items.
 If you will use a rental van, you will need to bring the rental documents and 2 forms of identification.
 Additionally, certain removal companies have a disposal service that you should request when you inform them of your moving situation.